Welcome from the Program Director

 - Can residents be part of hospital committees or develop leadership skills?

-Yes, residents and fellows have opportunities to participate as full members of important system-wide committees such as: Safety, Resident/Fellow Quality and Safety Council, Clinical Excellence, GME and many more.
+Yes, residents and fellows have opportunities to participate as full members of important system-wide committees such as: Safety, Resident/Fellow Quality and Safety Council, Clinical Excellence, Graduate Medical Education (GME) and many more.

 - Are residents supported by appropriate ancillary staff?

 - Do the residents have a combined Med-Peds clinic?

 Yes!
 We have an internal medicine-pediatrics resident continuity clinic that is staffed by our full-time Med-Peds clinic faculty in conjunction with IM and Peds faculty.
 There is a true emphasis on Medicine-Pediatrics as our categorical IM and Peds clinic sit side by side with one another.
 Our residents have a half day of clinic once a week.
 Our clinic is well organized and well run.
 During a clinic day, we see approximately 50/50 pediatric and medicine patients.
 For those interested in OMM, we also have clinic on specified half days per week that is staffed by our osteopathic faculty.

 - Do you have a night float system?

 Pediatrics: Pediatric call is usually 5-10 nights per four-week block when on a core service.
 The average is probably closer to five and there are two to four weekend shifts when on electives.

 Medicine: Medicine call is usually five nights per four-week block when on a core service.
 There are two to four weekend shifts when on electives.

 - Are there employment opportunities for my spouse in Kalamazoo?

 Absolutely!
-Kalamazoo is a thriving business community with exceptional career opportunities in banking, law, education, pharmaceuticals, retail, hospitality and, of course, health care.
-The area is home to Stryker and Pfizer.
+Kalamazoo is a thriving business community with exceptional career opportunities in banking, law, education, pharmaceuticals, biotechnology, retail, hospitality and, of course, health care.
+The area is home to Pfizer and the global headquarters for Stryker.